BananaAcid/ai-operator/README.md

 ### It doesn't know how to do something

-To have it do, what it can't, tell it to use powershell or write to a powershell script, then let it execute the script.
+To have it do, what it can't, tell it to use PowerShell or write to a PowerShell script, then let it execute the script.

 ## Env Config